Package insert / product label

 In some patients, the administration of an NSAID can reduce the diuretic, natriuretic, and antihypertensive effect of loop, potassium-sparing, and thiazide diuretics.
 Therefore, when CAROSPIR and NSAIDs are used concomitantly, monitor closely to determine if the desired effect of the diuretic is obtained [see Clinical Pharmacology (12.3)].

-Spironolactone and its metabolites interfere with radioimmunoassays for digoxin and increase the apparent exposure to digoxin.
-It is unknown to what extent, if any, spironolactone may increase actual digoxin exposure.
-In patients taking concomitant digoxin, use an assay that does not interact with spironolactone. [see Clinical Pharmacology (12.3)].
+Spironolactone and its metabolites increase the apparent exposure to digoxin.
+In patients taking concomitant digoxin, measure serum digoxin concentrations before imitating spironolactone using an assay that does not interact with spironolactone.
+Reduce digoxin concentrations by decreasing the dose by approximately 15-30% or by modifying the dosing frequency and continue monitoring [see Clinical Pharmacology (12.3)].

 Hyperkalemic metabolic acidosis has been reported in patients given spironolactone concurrently with cholestyramine.